harsh9802/sprint-to-health/README.md

 ---

-## Possible Future Enhancements
+## Possible Future Enhancements:
 1. Doctor Portal: A platform for doctors to manage patient data and appointments.
 2. Personalized Care: Tailored responses based on the user’s medical history and interactions.
 3. Emergency Alerts: Automatic alerts to family members and medical personnel in case of critical health changes.
 4. IoT Integration: Integration with smart health devices to track real-time health vitals.
 5. Multilingual Support: Expand the voice assistant to cater to users from diverse linguistic backgrounds.

 ---

 ## Acknowledgements
 • Professor Zhongyuan (Annie) Yu and TAs: For their continuous support and feedback throughout the course.
 • Ravi Kiran (VitaLink): For your collaboration and insights that greatly enhanced the project’s direction.